simon0302010/Portfolio/README.md

 ## License

-All code in this repository is licensed under the GNU General Public License Version 3.
+This project is licensed under the terms of the [GNU General Public License Version 3](./LICENSE).